MicrosoftDocs/azure-media-services/media-services/previous/media-services-face-redaction.md

 In addition to a fully automatic mode, there is a two-pass workflow, which allows the selection/de-selection of found faces via a list of IDs.
 Also, to make arbitrary per frame adjustments the MP uses a metadata file in JSON format.
 This workflow is split into **Analyze** and **Redact** modes.
 You can combine the two modes in a single pass that runs both tasks in one job; this mode is called **Combined**.

    > [!NOTE]
    > Face Detector Media Processor has been deprecated as of June 2020, [Azure Media Services legacy components](./legacy-components.md).
 Consider using Azure Media Services v3 API.
+There is no planned replacement for the China region.

 ### Combined mode